 Oakland County Parks and Recreation works cooperatively with the Michigan Department of Natural Resources and Huron-Clinton Metroparks in the area of nature education.
 The goal is to collaboratively share resources and staff expertise to meet the regional need for nature education.

 Through this collaborative effort, Oakland County Parks and Recreation will maximize outreach to urban areas and school classroom programs, expand the traveling nature education program, and host special events.
-Always, providing qualtiy program for residents and visitors is a top priority.
+Providing qualtiy program for residents and visitors is a top priority.

 Two Nature Centers

-Conveniently located in north and south Oakland County, the Red Oaks Nature Center in Madison Heights and Wint Nature Center in Clarkston offer exhibits and programs year-round.
+Conveniently located in north and south Oakland County, Red Oaks Nature Center in Madison Heights and Wint Nature Center in Clarkston offer exhibits and programs year-round.